LIBRARY & ARCHIVE

 - The institutional archive: Correspondence, administrative papers and photographs documenting the decades of planning, persistence, and enthusiasm that led to the reconstruction of Shakespeare's Globe as a fully functioning performance space.

-That special arrangements are in place for access to and quotation from the deposited collections.
+Special arrangements are in place for access to and quotation from the deposited collections.

-That while we are very happy to advise researchers on resources available, we cannot undertake research on behalf of users.
+While we are very happy to advise researchers on resources available, we cannot undertake research on behalf of users.